FlowFuse/website/src/handbook/peopleops/expenses.md

 and shared with the Finance team.
 Send details of the purchase to the PeopleOps Manager so it can be recorded.

+### Return of equipment

+When a team member leaves the company, they will be required to return any company assets such as laptops.
+This should be discussed with their manager as part of the off-boarding process.

 ## Education & Conferences

 Continual professional development is very important, and FlowFuse will support